TomazAlexandre/fortoseeall/README.md

 # For To See All

-This project aims to develop an innovative platform, integrated with ChatGPT, that provides visual accessibility for blind or visually impaired individuals.
+This project aims to develop an innovative platform integrated with Amazon Rekognition, that provides visual accessibility for blind or visually impaired individuals.
 Through an intuitive website, users will be able to upload images, which will be processed by advanced artificial intelligence to generate detailed descriptions of visual elements such as colors, shapes, objects, and contexts.
 This solution promotes digital inclusion by expanding access to visual information in an efficient and scalable manner.

 The generated description will be presented in two formats: